Is merging worth it? Securely evaluating the information gain for causal dataset acquisition: Experimental Details

 In both \textbf{ranking experiments}, the selection functions are randomly generated.
 We first generate a binary vector of the size of the dimension of $X$ to define the subset of covariates that would be impact selection.
 We then generate two other random vectors, one for the multiplicative coefficients for each selected covariate, and another to define a power for each term in the sum.
 Ultimately, the probability of selection is taken as the sigmoid of this randomly generated polynomial.

 In the \textbf{ranking experiment with IHDP}, 10 candidates were generated with a sample size ranging from 300 to 500.
 The host sample size was equal to 400.
 The experiment was across 20 seeds.
 We kept a minimum of 50 subjects in each treatment group.
 The hold out test dataset had a sample size of 2000.
 For the linear model, $X$, $T$ and $X \times T$ were included.
 For the Gaussian Process model, a maximum of 1000 iterations was set.
-In CBF, both the predictive and conditional models were used with a maximum depth of 250, and a shrinkage $\alpha=0.95$. \\
+In CBF, both the predictive and conditional models were used with a maximum depth of 250, and a shrinkage $\alpha=0.95$.

 In the \textbf{ranking experiment with Lalonde}, 15 candidates were generated with a sample size ranging from 200 to 400.
 The host sample size was equal to 600.
 The experiment was across 20 seeds.
 We kept a minimum of 50 subjects in each treatment group.
 The hold out test dataset had a sample size of 2000.
 For the linear model, $X$, $T$ and $X \times T$ were included.
 For the Gaussian Process model, a maximum of 1000 iterations was set.
-In CBF, both the predictive and conditional models were used with a maximum depth of 200, and a shrinkage $\alpha=0.9$. \\
+In CBF, both the predictive and conditional models were used with a maximum depth of 200, and a shrinkage $\alpha=0.9$.

-\paragraph{Datasets} We describe the two datasets used in our experiments, with high-level summary given in Table~\ref{tab:app_dataset_description}.
+\paragraph{Datasets} We describe the two datasets used in our experiments, with high-level summary given in \autoref{tab:app_dataset_description}.

 The \textbf{Infant Health and Development Program, or IHDP} is a randomized controlled study designed to assess how home visits by specialist doctors impact the cognitive test scores of premature infants.
-Initially, the dataset serves as a benchmark for evaluating treatment effect estimation algorithms, as described in \textit{Hill et. al} \cite{hill2011bayesian}.
-This evaluation introduces selection bias by excluding non-random subsets of treated individuals to construct an observational dataset, with outcomes derived from the original covariates and treatments. \\
+Initially, the dataset serves as a benchmark for evaluating treatment effect estimation algorithms, as described in \cite{hill2011bayesian}.
+This evaluation introduces selection bias by excluding non-random subsets of treated individuals to construct an observational dataset, with outcomes derived from the original covariates and treatments.

-The \textbf{Lalonde} originates from the National Supported Work Demonstration used by \textit{Dehejia and Wahba} \cite{dehejia1999causal} to evaluate propensity score matching methods.
+The \textbf{Lalonde} originates from the National Supported Work Demonstration used by \citet{dehejia1999causal} to evaluate propensity score matching methods.
 The data consists of demographic variables (age, race, academic background, and previous real earnings), as well as a treatment indicator.
-The outcome is the real earnings in the year 1978. \\
+The outcome is the real earnings in the year 1978.